spences10/cv/src/copy/work.md

 Web Developer working in the Creative Products section of Karmarama.
 Working on varied projects.
 Mainly front end with React.

+Team DevOps.
+As the longest serving member of the Web Team overseeing deployments of the majority of projects hosted internally.
+This was using a mixture of old Ubuntu servers (v16) and Rackspace servers (v18).

 ### Highlights

 Built internal Pinstagram used for onboarding and pitchbooks where